kimlimjustin/xplorer/README.md

 ### Installation

 You can access the insider version [here](https://github.com/kimlimjustin/xplorer/releases).
-Please not that this is not stable yet.
+Please note that it is not stable yet.
 Use it on your own risk.

 ### LICENSE